Varanasi: Deadly stampede at Hindu procession

 - India's Prime Minister promises financial aid to those injured and the families of those killed

-New Delhi (CNN)The death toll from a stampede Saturday in the northern Indian city of Varanasi has climbed to 20, with several more people critically injured, police said.
+New Delhi (CNN)The death toll from a stampede Saturday in the northern Indian city of Varanasi has climbed to 25, with five people injured, police said.

 The stampede occurred at a procession in honor of the Hindu guru, Jai Gurudev, according to a spokesman in the office of the director general of police in Uttar Pradesh.